 After full discovery, Defendant filed motions to exclude Plaintiffs' general causation expert testimony as well as Plaintiffs' specific causation expert testimony in the two bellwether cases.
 (Dkt.
 Nos.
 972, 1004, 1006).
-The Court ultimately excluded Plaintiffs' expert testimony on general causation with respect to dosages of less than 80 mg but allowed Dr. Singh's expert testimony that Lipitor 80 mg was capable of causing diabetes.
+As more fully explained below, after extensive briefing and oral argument, the Court ultimately excluded Plaintiffs' expert testimony on general causation with respect to dosages of less than 80 mg.
 (See CMO 49, Dkt.
-No. 1197;
+No. 1197; CMO 68, Dkt.
+No.

-CMO 68, Dkt.
-No. 1469).
-For the purposes of this motion only, the Court assumes the Plaintiffs at issue here ingested Lipitor 80 mg prior to being diagnosed with diabetes.3 Thus, the Plaintiffs here have admissible expert testimony on general causation.
+1469).
+The Plaintiffs at issue here all ingested dosages of Lipitor less than 80 mg.3 Thus, the Plaintiffs here do not have admissible expert testimony on general causation.

-As explained in more detail below, after extensive briefing and oral argument, the Court excluded the expert testimony of Dr. David Handshoe and Dr. Elizabeth Murphy, the two specific causation experts in the bellwether cases because their opinions were based on nothing more than an increased risk and temporal association.
+As explained in more detail below, the Court also excluded the expert testimony of Dr. David Handshoe and Dr. Elizabeth Murphy, the two specific causation experts in the bellwether cases because their opinions were based on nothing more than an increased risk and temporal association.
 (CMO 55; Dkt.
 No. 1283; CMO 76, Dkt.
 No. 1517).
-However, Plaintiffs noted that in the SPARCL study, patients with certain characteristics and taking 80 mg of Lipitor had a relative risk ratio of developing diabetes greater than 2.0, meaning it was more likely than not that these individuals would not have developed diabetes in the absence of Lipitor.4 Thus, it was possible that Plaintiffs with such characteristics and taking 80 mg of Lipitor might be able to proffer a specific causation expert opinion that would survive Daubert, even if the Court's ruling in CMO 55 was correct, and the Court entered a scheduling order to identify and take to trial such a case.
+However, Plaintiffs noted that in the SPARCL study, patients with certain characteristics and taking 80 mg of Lipitor had a relative risk ratio of developing diabetes greater than 2.0, meaning it was more likely than not that these individuals would not have developed diabetes in the absence of Lipitor.
+Thus, it was possible that Plaintiffs with such characteristics and taking 80 mg of Lipitor might be able to proffer a specific causation expert opinion that would survive Daubert, even if the Court's ruling in CMO 55 was correct, and the Court entered a scheduling order to identify and take to trial such a case.
 (See CMO 61, Dkt.
 No. 1323).